AppAndFlow/react-native-magic-scroll/README.md

 ### Dependencies

-In order to use our library, you will need to install these two dependencies to your project.
+To use our library, you will need to install these two dependencies into your project.

 **1) React Native Reanimated**